vicentealencar/pycan/README.md

 PyCan uses a white-list approach.
 That means that every entry point of your application is, by default, denied.
 So, you are going to have to authorize the entry-points you want to be accessible in your application.

+###User

+An `user` is, generally, the entity that is trying to perform some `action` in the system.
+Like requesting a web page or inserting something in a database, download a file.

 ###Actions

-We are going to call `action` everything an `user` may be trying to perform in the system.
-Let's take as an example some web based [ERP](http://en.wikipedia.org/wiki/Enterprise_resource_planning).
+An `action` is somthing that can be executed by a system, like a command, a function, a controller, a file, a web page or something else that suits your needs.

 ###Contexts